anngroong/podcasts/content/host/bafeyan.md

 +++

 __Dr.
-Bedros Afeyan__ is a theoretical physicist who works and lives in the Bay Area with his wife Marine.
-He writes in Armenian and in English, and also paints and sculpts.
+Bedros Afeyan__ is a theoretical physicist specializing in plasma physics and laser fusion since 1980.
+He also paints, sculpts and writes poetry.
+He is keenly interested in classical music, classical guitar, theater, cinema, and chess.
+He lives and works in Palo Alto with his wife Mariné.
+They have been together since the day they met in March, 1998.
 He is the current editor of [The Literary Groong](https://groong.org/tlg/).